zoe-codez/home-assistant.io/source/_integrations/mastodon.markdown

 {% include integrations/config_flow.md %}

+{% configuration_basic %}
+URL:
+  description: The URL of your Mastodon instance, for example `https://mastodon.social`.
+Client key:
+  description: The client key for the application created within your Mastodon account web interface.
+Client secret:
+  description: The client secret for the application created within your Mastodon account web interface.
+Access token:
+  description: The access token for the application created within your Mastodon account web interface.
+{% endconfiguration_basic %}

 ## Sensors

 The integration will create sensors for the Mastodon account showing total followers, following, and posts.
 Sensors are updated once an hour.